jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 There are several different input fields where you can write information.
 Here are the intended uses of them.

 **Date:** selector pops up to choose the date of the session.
+Preset with current date.
 If given invalid input, it resets back to current day.

 **Duration:** write in minutes the length of the session. _**Note:** This is a required field_

 **Session style selector**: you can choose which style the session was from preset styles.
 This is done so statistics can be calculated about the session styles.
-If none is chose, the preset of _select_ remains.
-This affects the statistics of session styles.
+If none is chosen, the preset of _select_ remains.
+This affects the statistics of session styles later described.

 **What went well:** here you can write about what went well for the session.
 It is **not** required field.